Enjoy a consistent experience across your entire cloud SQL portfolio

-Get industry-leading pricing and maximize your existing on-premises investments when you migrate your SQL Server databases to Azure:
+Get industry-leading pricing and maximize your existing on-premises investments when you migrate your SQL Server databases to Azure.
+Plus:

 - Save up to 85 percent1 on pay-as-you-go pricing when you bring your existing SQL Server licenses to Azure with Azure Hybrid Benefit.

 - Get more cloud for less when you combine Azure Hybrid Benefit with reservation pricing.